 You might need to focus the list on 3-5 of the most important things you will regret never doing.

 Next, what are the three next steps you could take to achieve them?
 These can even be tiny steps, i.e. look inline, get a book or set up a bank account for whatever it is.
 Just start taking steps towards them one action or £/$/€ at a time.

 The information of where you want to go can now be combined with your current reality.
 What is your current net worth positive or negative?
 This might mean you have a lot of work to do to get to where you want to, or it could be that you’re not that far off a few goals already.

 Now you have the beginnings of a plan.
 You know where you are now and where you want to go.
-It might change over time, and a least a yearly review will help update, change or get rid of things you no longer wish to do.
+It might change over time, and at least a yearly review will help update, change, or eliminate things you no longer wish to do.
 The difference is that now you have a rough map to get there.

 Debt is going to be a severe drag on how you achieve your goals and become financially free.

 You will often hear the phrase the good, the bad and the ugly debt.